ankan17/pyzapp/README.md

 For any error or suggestion, feel free to contact me on my mail at [friendyankan@gmail.com]().

+## For contributors

+Follow the guidelines provided [here](https://github.com/ankan17/pyzapp/blob/master/CONTRIBUTING.md) if you wish to contribute to the project.

 ## License

 This content is licensed under MIT License.
 See the [license](https://raw.githubusercontent.com/ankan17/pyzapp/master/LICENSE).